moudio/memory-game/README.md

 # Memory Card Game

 A fun and engaging memory card game built with React and Vite.
-Test your memory by matching pairs of cards while enjoying beautiful images from Pexels!
+Test your memory by clicking cards and trying to achieve the highest score!

 ## Features